 How does hardware differ from software?

-While hardware is physical equipment, software is a collection of instructions that tell the hardware what to do.
+Hardware is the physical equipment that runs a computer, while software is the code that directs that hardware.
+Hardware performs actions; software provides the instructions.
 All software requires hardware to operate, and a seamless user experience requires both hardware and software.

 The operating system is the most essential piece of software, allowing users to operate the computer without speaking the computer’s language.
 It basically manages the hardware and software to make the computer usable.